When and Why Did Humans Begin Naming Each Other?

 Descriptive surnames are not as literal as the above categories.
 These names might have come from physical traits, behavior, personality or other factors.
 Surnames that specify a colour might have been used to describe someone with similar-colored hair, clothing or complexion.
 These surnames were also symbolic if referring to one’s personality or other abstract traits.

 Some surnames are loosely tied to these categories, such as ones derived from animals.
-If someone was physically large, they may have been given the surname Bear, if they could run fast, the surname Wolf or Bird might have been used.
-If they were known to be sneaky, Fox might have been an appropriate surname to adorn them with.
+If someone could run fast, the surname Wolf might have been used.
+If they were known to be sly, Fox might have been an appropriate surname to adorn them with.
 If they were a gentle soul, Lamb might be used.
 A more recent example of this type of surname was observed after slavery was abolished in the United States, some freed slaves who did not want to be known by the names of their former owners chose to go by the surname “Freeman”, literally free man.

 Names Inspired by Nature